Introduction to keeping records

 - Contractors in the Construction Industry Scheme (CIS) must keep CIS records for three years.

-- Records for completing personal tax returns (Self-Assessment) need to be keep for at least 5 years after the 31st January submission deadline of the relevant tax year.
+- Records for completing personal tax returns (Self-Assessment) need to be kept for at least 5 years after the 31st January submission deadline of the relevant tax year.

 As a general rule, however, you should keep all financial statements, accounting records and tax returns for at least 6 years.